DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Localised infection with melioidosis results from direct inoculation through a skin abrasion.

 Pulmonary infection is the most common presentation for melioidosis.

-In disseminated melioidosis, abscesses develop in various body sites, such as skin, lymph nodes, muscle, brain or internal organs (especially liver, spleen, lung and prostate).
+In disseminated melioidosis, abscesses develop in various body sites, such as the skin, lymph nodes, muscle, brain, or internal organs (especially the liver, spleen, lung, and prostate).